arielsanchezmora/vDocumentation/README.md

 _When prompted for credentials use a vCenter Administrator-level account_

-_You are now able to use these commands:_
+_Once connected you can execute these commands:_

 |Command|Description|
 |----------------|---|